u3569037/Minesweeper/README.md

 5.Program codes in multiple files:
 Some functions in the program are stored in separate cpp file and recalled in the main program using .h header.
+The display of explosion is stored in the file explode.h and explode.cpp .